krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 ### What is it?

-The presence calculus is a novel  modeling and measurement substrate with *measure theory*, a branch of _real analysis_, as its mathematical foundation.
+The presence calculus is a modeling and measurement substrate with *measure theory*, a branch of _real analysis_, as its mathematical foundation.
 It treats time as a first-class concept, making it well suited for analyzing _continuous_, _time-dependent_ behaviors of systems.